 WDC endorsement required for NZQA programme approvals

 We are pleased to share the news that the programme support process is changing in line with our matawhānui to give industry a greater leadership role in the way programmes are developed for community, health, education, and social services qualifications.
-From the 1 June, new or redesigned programmes will be endorsed by WDCs
+From the 1st of June, new or redesigned programmes will be endorsed by WDCs.

 From 01 June 2022, all Workforce Development Councils (WDCs) will be required, under the Education and Training Act, to consider provider programmes for endorsement, prior to New Zealand Qualifications Authority (NZQA) approval.